 Basic probability theory in both discrete and continuous sample spaces, random variables and their distribution functions, expectation and variance, covariance and correlation, and the central limit theorem.
-Prerequisite: MA116 and MA210 with a grade of C or better, or permission of department chair.
+Prerequisite: MA116 and MA210 with a grade of C or better.

 MA332;+ Probability & Statistics II 3 credits